GwgwP/AI-Projects/secondProject/README.md

   <summary> click to expand</summary>

 - Code given from the labs
 - The `calculate_ig` function computes the Information Gain (IG) for a binary feature in a dataset with corresponding class labels (positive and negative category).
 It employs the concept of entropy to quantify the uncertainty in the classes.
-By evaluating the impact of the binary feature on reducing this uncertainty, IG measures the effectiveness of the feature in classifying examples. (e.x the information gain of word "bad" should be high) The function considers the distribution of classes and the occurrences of feature values, providing a valuable metric for feature selection in machine learning applications, particularly in decision tree algorithms.
+By evaluating the impact of the binary feature on reducing this uncertainty, IG measures the effectiveness of the feature in classifying examples. (e.x the information gain of word "bad" should be high).
 </details>

 ### Vocabulary Creation Process
 <details open>
   <summary> click to expand</summary>

 The `create_vocabulary` function is responsible for generating a the vocabulary for the reviews based on Information Gain (IG) criteria.

-Here's a breakdown of the code:
+**In detail:**

 1. **Word Frequency Calculation:**
    - Iterate through each review in the training data (`x_train`).